ztc0/clone_Pong/README.md

 ## License

 This project is licensed under the Apache License.
-See the `LICENSE.txt` file for details.
+See the [LICENSE](https://github.com/ztc0/clone_Pong/blob/main/LICENSE) file for details.